EPA Cleanups: GE-Pittsfield/Housatonic River Site

-The overall objectives of the groundwater program at the GE/Housatonic River Site are to ensure that contaminated groundwater and non-aqueous phase liquids (NAPLs) do not adversely impact surface waters, sediments, and biota, including those in the Housatonic River, Silver Lake, and Unkamet Brook, and also to ensure that contaminants in groundwater do not pose an unacceptable risk to human health via inhalation of vapors migrating from groundwater into occupied buildings.
+The overall objectives of the groundwater program at the Site are to ensure that contaminated groundwater and NAPL do not adversely impact surface waters, sediments, and biota, including those in the Housatonic River, Silver Lake, and Unkamet Brook, and also to ensure that contaminants in groundwater do not pose an unacceptable risk to human health via inhalation of vapors migrating from groundwater into occupied buildings.
 These two objectives are consistent with the classifications of the Site groundwater under the Massachusetts Contingency Plan (MCP) (310 CMR 40.0932).

-The groundwater quality standards for the Groundwater Management Areas (GMAs) are based on the groundwater classification categories designated in the MCP.
+The groundwater quality performance standards for the GMAs are based on the groundwater classification categories designated in the MCP.
 These categories are as follows:

-- GW-2 - Groundwater that is a potential source of hazardous vapors to indoor air; groundwater shall be classified as GW-2 if it is located within 30 feet of an existing occupied building and the average annual depth to groundwater is 15 feet or less.
+- GW-2 (protection of indoor air) - Groundwater that is a potential source of hazardous vapors to indoor air.
+Groundwater shall be classified as GW-2 if it is located within 30 feet of an existing occupied building and the average annual depth to groundwater is 15 feet or less.

-- GW-3 - All groundwater at these GMAs shall be classified as GW-3 because it is a potential source of discharge to surface water.
+- GW-3 (protection of surface water)- All groundwater shall be classified as GW-3 because it is a potential source of discharge to surface water.

-GE shall be required to meet the GW-2 and GW-3 groundwater standards set for the compliance wells located in the GMAs, or take actions to ensure that groundwater constituents migrating into surface water do not pose a unacceptable risk to the environment or occupants of nearby buildings.
+GE is required to meet the GW-2 and GW-3 groundwater standards for the compliance wells located in the GMAs, or take actions to ensure that groundwater constituents migrating into surface water do not pose a unacceptable risk to the environment or occupants of nearby buildings.